Potentially Transformational Regenerative SA-FasL Biotin-PEG Microgel Platform

 Through a data-driven approach, we are working to enable regenerative medicine without the need for life-long immunosuppression.
 Our platform technology, iTOL-100, leverages the naturally occurring protein, Fas Ligand (FasL) which is present in all mammals and functions as a natural way for the body to establish local immune tolerance.

-iTOL-100 is a biotin-PEG microgel fused with a chimeric fusion protein of streptavidin-FasL in a synthetic biomaterial (SA-FasL microgel), which is synthesized through a straightforward process.
+iTOL-100 is a chimeric fusion protein of streptavidin-FasL which is combined with a biotin-PEG microgel (SA-FasL microgel) to induce local immune tolerance.
 Ordinarily, activated T-cells will reject foreign tissue.
-Current implantation of cells or organs require life-long immunosuppression to prevent organ rejection.
+Current implantation of cells or organs requires life-long immunosuppression to prevent organ rejection.
 However, when we then mix iTOL-100 with the target cell therapy and implant it into the body, the FasL binds to the Fas receptor (FasR) on activated T-cells, preventing rejection through a process called apoptosis (or programmed cell death).
-In parallel, T-regulatory cells are generated creating localized immune privilege and protecting the implanted cell therapy.
+In parallel, T-regulatory cells are generated creating long-term localized immune privilege and protecting the implanted cell therapy.

 Potential Key Technology Benefits